ARTICLE PROCESSING CHARGES

 References (in text):

-For Example; natural habitats have been degraded (Altaf, 2010; Umair et al., 2013) and converted into agricultural lands during the last 10, 000 years (Bouma and Droogers, 1998).
-However, the agricultural intensification started at the end of the 20th century (Pimentel et al., 2004) and the scenario resulted in a conflict between the natural biodiversity and the humans (Henle et al., 2008).
-Although, the increased yields of agricultural lands and intensification of agriculture are the need of the day, at the same time the conservation of species is also equally important.
-Humans have invaded almost all types of ecosystems and their role in protection can never be denied (Henle et al., 2008).
+For example, natural habitats have been degraded (Altaf, 2010) and converted into agricultural lands during the last 10,000 years (Bouma and Droogers, 1998).
+However, agricultural intensification started at the end of the 20th century (Pimentel et al., 2004) and the scenario resulted in a conflict between natural biodiversity and humans (Henle et al., 2008).
+Although increased yields of agricultural lands and intensification of agriculture are the needs of the day, at the same time, the conservation of species is also equally important.
+Humans have invaded almost all types of ecosystems, and their role in protection can never be denied (Henle et al., 2008).

 References: